 Apple – Think Different.
 Yes, if you’re British, it should be ‘Think differently’ and it was actually an advertising slogan, not a strapline, but this one has endured and became iconic in itself as it is aspirational, visionary, exciting, rebellious, timeless and deeply aligned with Apple’s company and brand strategy.

-Oh – and if you’re wondering about the difference between a strapline and a slogan.
+Lastly…the difference between a strapline and a slogan…

 A strapline should stay as a constant whereas a slogan may change tactically for a campaign.
 (When you’re brainstorming straplines, save any rejects as potential slogans for campaigns in the future).

-My award-winning book ‘Let’s Get Visible!’ goes into more depth on Stand Out as part of the whole VISION process.
-It will help you get brand clarity, stand out in your industry and supercharge your business growth.
+Whether you’re looking for an entire rebrand or just need to stand out more, book a free 30-minute Brand Clarity call with Sapna Pieroux, and let’s see what we can do…Her award-winning book ‘Let’s Get Visible!’ goes into more depth on Stand Out as part of the whole VISION Process.
+The book promises to help you get brand clarity, stand out in your industry and supercharge your business growth.
 Buy it here.